sortiz4/rchmod/README.md

-# Chmodrt
+# Rchmod
-Chmodrt is a simple utility that recursively changes the mode of directories or files and runs wherever `chmod` is installed.
-Both numeric and symbolic modes are supported.
+Rchmod is a simple utility that recursively changes the mode of directories or files and supports all modes parsable by `chmod`.

 ## Usage
 Changing files requires the `-f` option.

 ```
-$ chmodrt -f MODE [PATHS]
+$ rchmod -f MODE [PATHS]
 ```

 Changing directories requires the `-d` option.

 ```
-$ chmodrt -d MODE [PATHS]
+$ rchmod -d MODE [PATHS]
 ```

 Changing both requires the `-f` and `-d` option.

 ```
-$ chmodrt -f MODE -d MODE [PATHS]
+$ rchmod -f MODE -d MODE [PATHS]
 ```